-NASA recently announced the discovery by the Kepler space telescope of a planet 600 light years from Earth that is situated in the middle of the habitable zone of a star similar to our sun.
+In 2011, NASA announced the discovery by the Kepler space telescope of a planet 600 light years from Earth that is situated in the middle of the habitable zone of a star similar to our sun.
 Kepler-22b, as the planet is being called, is 600 light years from Earth, has a surface temperature of 72 degrees Fahrenheit and a radius 2.4 times greater than Earth’s.
 The planet completely orbits its star every 290 days making a Kepler-22b year 75 days less than an Earth year.

-It is not yet known if the planet has an atmosphere or if its surface is rocky or covered in oceans.
+Scientists are still ascertaining whether the planet has an atmosphere or if its surface is rocky or covered in oceans.
 News of the discovery traveled quickly over the internet and was prominently featured in print and broadcast media, creating excitement among astronomers and catching the imagination of people throughout the world.

 In the book of John it is written that “In the beginning was the Word, and the Word was with God, and the Word was God.”
-Everything is of itself unique while also part of and the same as everything else.
-We are never alone, either as individuals or as objects of creation, because we and all things are of the same substance which is sustained and invigorated by God, who is Love.
+Everything is of itself unique while also being part of everything else.
+We are never alone, either as individuals or as objects of creation, because we, and all things, are of the same substance, which is sustained and invigorated by God, who is Love.

 Or, if you will, imagine that the first humans were created, but never forgot their connection to God and to all of creation so never left the Garden of Eden, which would mean there would never have been wars, ecological disasters or hatred—just love.
 It would still be Paradise.
 What would we do with that knowledge?

 Conversely, what if we discovered the planet was near collapse from environmental degradations caused by its human inhabitants and that the annihilation of civilization and the extinction of all species were imminent?
 Would it be a wake-up call for us here on Earth, thus motivating us to begin to repair the environment, cease making war, and resolve to love and respect all peoples?
 I hope so.